Dyoneus/ETI-Assignment-1/README.md

 ## Architecture Diagram
 ![Architecture Diagram](web-frontend/images/architectureDiagram.jpg)

+## Database Configuration
+- Create an account named user with the password ‘password’ is created.
+This account is granted all permission on the database
+- Ensure MySQL is running and configured by creating the 2 database (`carpool` and `carpool_trips`)
+- Backend services will auto create the table in the 2 database created.
+- SQL statement script is in the same directory as README.md

 ## Setup and Running Instructions
+Note: Make sure to setup Database Configuration before continuing the setup here.

 1. **Backend Services**:
    - Navigate to each service directory (`user-service` and `trip-service`) in Terminal/CMD.
    - Run `go run main.go` to start each service.